HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - You should be able to view the website on `srv010` by entering `https://www.infra.lan/wordpress/` in the web browser.

 Verify that the IP address is in the correct range (the one reserved for guests with a dynamic IP).
 Reconfigure the DHCP server so your workstation VM will receive a reserved IP address (also in the correct range!).

+### 2.8.2.
+Reproducible builds

+This is probably the most scary part of the assignment.
+You will now destroy all VMs (`vagrant destroy`) and rebuild them from scratch (`vagrant up`).
+Before you do, make sure you have committed all changes to your playbooks and variable foles to your Git repository!
+Also, update the provisioning script of the control node so that it also installs the roles specified in `requirements.yml` and runs the `site.yml` playbook on all VMs.
+If the control node is the last one in the `vagrant-hosts.yml` file, all managed nodes already exist and the playbook should be able to run correctly.
+Run the playbook a second time to ensure it is idempotent.

+This is a good test to see whether your configuration is reproducible.
+If you did everything correctly, you should end up with a working LAN again!

 ## Reflection